 India is a country of 135.26 crores and with low hygiene practice, poverty, low access to healthcare facilities, low testing and limited healthcare resources has made the fight against the virus a tremendous task.
 One of the major challenges of curbing the virus is the lack of established treatment protocols and an effective vaccine till now.
 However, India has been able to contain the spread of the virus so far comparatively better as compared to many Western countries such as the UK and the USA.
 Moreover, there are currently about 50 COVID-19 vaccines being developed worldwide.
 India’s vaccine is expected to roll out early next year.

-After a year of fighting with the pandemic, and amidst the good news of the arrival of COVID-19 vaccine, we are now facing a new threat from a new strain of COVID-19 discovered recently in the UK.
-The UK government has declared a complete lockdown in parts of the UK ahead of Christmas and the New Year’s Eve.
+After a year of fighting with the pandemic, and amidst the good news of the arrival of the COVID-19 vaccine, we are now facing a new threat from a new strain of COVID-19 discovered recently in the UK.
+The UK government has declared a complete lockdown in parts of the UK ahead of Christmas and New Year’s Eve.
 It is said that the new variant is highly contagious as compared to the original strain and could rapidly spread by 70% faster.
-This has led to a panic worldwide and many countries have suspended flights from the UK to their countries including India, France, Germany, etc. At present, the Indian Government is tracing and testing all the passengers for the new COVID-19 strain who had recently travelled to the UK.
+This has led to a panic worldwide and many countries have suspended flights from the UK to their countries including India, France, Germany, etc. At present, the Indian Government is tracing and testing all the passengers for the new COVID-19 strain who had recently traveled to the UK.
 So far, 25 confirmed cases of the new strain have been reported in India.
-The new covid strain is found in 11 people in Bangalore till date.
+The new covid strain is found in 11 people in Bangalore to date.

 At the moment the evidence is that the symptoms caused by this virus are indistinguishable from the previous COVID-19 symptoms.

 Apart from being extremely virulent and capacity to infect many more, little is known about the severity of the disease caused by the new strain as compared to older strain.
 The efficacy of the newly developed vaccine is also uncertain at this point.